 Being just overweight, not obese, still shortens lifespan

 It is becoming more widely known that obesity can lead to a premature death – but what about those who fall in between healthy weight and obese?
-A new study suggests that even “a few extra pounds” can be dangerous.
+A 2010 study suggested that even “a few extra pounds” can be dangerous.

 Last week, another article was published in the New England Journal of Medicine in which the researchers analyzed risk of death from all causes according to BMI.
 The data they analyzed came from 19 different studies and included 1.46 million people across the U.S., Europe and Australia.
 The results were dramatic.
 The risk of death from all causes was elevated just above the ‘normal’ BMI category and continued to climb as BMI increased.
 Those who were overweight but not obese were still at risk.